DimitriObeid/Bash-Utils-NG/changelogs/bin.md

 Commits changelogs :
 --------------------

+Commit ID - :

+\- **ADD** : Added the "_git push_" command in the "_bin/git-merge-all-branches-from-dev.sh_" script in order to update the remote branches with the updated codebase.

 Commit ID - 0a0e8fc07fe66d5a81dcee35200522f7de22846e:

 \- **FIX** : Corrected the "_Bash-utils-root-val.path_" file name from "_Bash-utils-init-val.path_" into the "_bin/lib-install.sh_" file.